About Area 12

 The mission of Area 12 of the Handbell Musicians of America or the Guild (formerly known as the American Guild of English Handbell Ringers or AGEHR) is to educate, motivate and nurture fellowship, joy and excellence in handbell and handchime music.
 The primary objectives of the organization are to educate and to promote the exchange of ideas relating to handbell and handchime ringing and to sponsor educational activities (excluding direct competition between choirs, ensembles and/or ringers).

 Area 12 was incorporated in 1979 as a 501c3 nonprofit organization and, as such, is run by a Board of Directors.
-Currently the Board’s makeup consists of elected positions (chair, chair elect, past chair, treasurer and secretary) and non-elected/appointed positions (Communications Director, Events Director, Education Director, Historian, Membership Director, Webmaster, Vendor Liaison, eight Regional Coordinators and a Regional Liaison).
-The Board meets at least twice a year (in the fall and in the spring) to approve the budget and conduct general business, as well as plan for area events.
+Currently the Board’s makeup consists of elected positions (chair, chair elect, past chair, treasurer and secretary) and non-elected/appointed positions (Communications Director, Education Director, Events Director, Historian, Membership Director, Webmaster, Vendor Liaison, Social Media Liaison, eight Regional Coordinators and a Regional Liaison).
+The Board meets at least twice a year (in the fall and in the spring) to approve the budget and conduct general business, as well as plan for area events in support of our membership.

 In order to provide further opportunities for music education, Area 12 hosts an educational bell/chime loan program.
-Participation is limited to members of the Guild in Area 12 who are involved in certain types of educational programs, and instruments are loaned for a fixed period of time.
+Participation is open to members of the Guild in Area 12 who are involved in educational programs at private and public schools/universities, and instruments are loaned for a fixed period of time along with general instructions as well as access to a consultant to offer support to program leaders.
 For more information on the bell/chime loan program, see the Education & Scholarships section of this website.

 Another way that Area 12 promotes handbell education is through several scholarships.
-Guild members who are first-time attendees to the biennial Area 12 conference or the National Seminar may qualify for scholarship funds.
+Guild members who are first-time attendees to the biennial Area 12 conference or the National Seminar may qualify for scholarship funds, as well as new directors.
 For more information on the various scholarships offered by Area 12, see the Education & Scholarships section of this website.

-In addition to local and regional events, Area 12 puts on one major conference biennially (every other year).
+In addition to local and regional events offered throughout the year, Area 12 puts on one area-wide conference biennially.
 The location of this conference primarily moves around California, and is held in Nevada and Hawaii on a periodic basis.
 (To date, there has not been a conference held in Guam.)
-This conference is a great way to network with other ringers and directors, take amazing classes from some of the best teachers and clinicians in the country, and hear new and exciting music for handbells.
-To find out information about the next major Area 12 conference, visit the Area 12 Conferences page on this website.
-To find out more about smaller, more local events, visit the Events section of this website and click on your specific region.
+This conference is a great way to network with other ringers and directors, take amazing classes from some of the best teachers and clinicians in the country, and hear (and play) new and exciting music for handbells.
+To find out information about the next Area 12 conference, visit the Area 12 Conferences page on this website.
+To find out more about smaller, more local or regional events, visit the Events section of this website and click on your specific region.

 The Area 12 Board hopes you find your membership in the Handbell Musicians of America helpful to you in making music with handbells.
 We encourage you to tell others about the benefits of becoming a member of the Guild and all the great things that are happening in Area 12.